cloudmesh-community/fa19-516-147/project/report.md

 * can be scaled quickly and efficiently
 * mostly self-managed database with less administrative overhead

-In this cloud computing project, cloud database as a service feature will be used with the objective of creating a functionality to deploy a database in multiple cloud environment.
+Cloud database as a service feature will be used here with the objective of creating a functionality to deploy a database in multiple cloud environment.

 Here is a quick reference table giving the listing of database services